TheMastro-11/Tezos-Contracts/README.md

         self.data.committer = sp.some(sp.sender)
 ```
-an *entrypoint* could have some parameters, here are used to update the *storage*, that will keep the values for the next time they are necessary.
+an *entrypoint* could have some parameters, here are used to update the *storage*, that will keep the values for the next time they are necessary.<br>
-The *storage* partially replaces the lack of a *return*, in fact we will never receive a response from the contract as a function do.
+The *storage* partially replaces the lack of a *return*, in fact we will never receive a response from the contract as a function do.<br>
-In some cases we could use a *callback*:
+In some cases we could use a *callback*:<br>
-The *callback* contract is a combination of an address and an optional entrypoint, which is type-checked on-chain at runtime — which means we can be certain that it supports the required callback parameters, which is a list of responses (requests + balance).
+The *callback* contract is a combination of an address and an optional entrypoint, which is type-checked on-chain at runtime — which means we can be certain that it supports the required callback parameters, which is a list of responses (requests + balance).<br>
-List of responses is sent to the *callback* contract in an operation emitted internally by the TZIP-12 contract.
+List of responses is sent to the *callback* contract in an operation emitted internally by the TZIP-12 contract.<br>
 It’s up to the receiving contract to decide what to do with the incoming data, however none of those transaction can fail, otherwise the whole chain of transactions will be rolled back.[[9]](#references)
 <br>
 Here the **committer** and **hash** values are taken from storage.

 ```
 def reveal(self, word):
         #hash